LPARS/ansible-collection-hpux/roles/integrity_vm/README.md

     integrity_guests: []

-A list of dictionaries defining the vPars/VMs to be created.
+The list of VMs to be created.
 Supports the following parameters:

 | Parameter      | Type    | Required | Description                                                                     |
 | :---           | :---    | :---     | :---                                                                            |